Skip to main content

 Freshwater

 We count among our staff some of the nation’s finest freshwater scientists.
-Their research has transformed the Hudson River’s management and is applicable to large rivers worldwide.
-They are also at the forefront of studies on how pharmaceuticals, agricultural practices, and dams impact water quality.
-Cary scientists are also leading local, regional and global lake research teams to better understand the ecological impact of harmful algal blooms (HABs) and extreme weather events.
+Long-term monitoring of water quality and invasive species has transformed the Hudson River’s management and is applicable to large rivers worldwide.
+Cary scientists are also at the forefront of studies on how pollutants and agricultural practices impact water quality and play a leading role in a global network of lake research teams, the Global Lake Ecological Observatory Network (GLEON).

 Explore our research